kevinmarcellius/mentos-aaw/README.md

 1. Approve builds for `bcrypt`, `es5-ext`, `esbuild` with `pnpm approve-builds`.
 2. Set `Auto Attach` on VSC to `Always` to enable debugging.

+## K8s Deployment

+The services' K8s cluster can be deployed through the scripts available in `deployment/`.
+You can run them in the following order:

+1. Setup initial deployment for Services, PVs, PVCs, ConfigMaps, and Secrets:

+    ```bash
+    ./deployment/run.sh
+    ```

+2. Install chart for cluster monitoring:

+    ```bash
+    ./deployment/setup-cluster-monitoring.sh
+    ```

 ## Environment Variables

 Copy `.env.example` to `.env` and configure the variable values accordingly.